 This template is perfect for quickly checking the overall performance of your Facebook page.
 Easy to set up and go.

 This Pinterest organic reporting template will help you quickly figure out how your Pinterest account is performing and get an overview of your top content.

 Similarly to the two previous dashboards shared above, this template was created to see the performance of your YouTube channel at a glance.

 Yes, email marketing is still not dead

-While most affiliate marketers earn their commissions with websites and blogs, some promote their engaging content through email campaigns.
+While most affiliate marketers earn their commissions with websites and blogs or selling directly to their own clients, some also promote their engaging content and offers through email campaigns.
 Email campaigns and newsletters are not spam but a tool for marketing and building relationships.
 Why?
 Because we all live in our inbox.